Flexible placements of periodic graphs in the plane: Abstract

 \section{Abstract}

-Given a periodic graph, we wish to determine via combinatorial methods whether it has perioidic embeddings in the plane that are flexible, i.e.~allow motions that preserve edge-lengths and periodicity to non-congruent embeddings.
+Given a periodic graph, we wish to determine via combinatorial methods whether it has periodic embeddings in the plane that -- via motions that preserve edge-lengths and periodicity -- can be continuously deformed into another non-congruent embedding of the graph.
 By introducing NBAC-colourings for the corresponding quotient gain graphs, we identify which periodic graphs have flexible embeddings in the plane when the lattice of periodicity is fixed.
 We further characterise with NBAC-colourings which 1-periodic graphs have flexible embeddings in the plane with a flexible lattice of periodicity, and characterise in special cases which 2-periodic graphs have flexible embeddings in the plane with a flexible lattice of periodicity.